michael-griehm/azure-delta-lakehouse/README.md

 ## Data Modeling in a Lakehouse

-With the rise in the ETL and ELT marketshare of platforms such as Databricks and Azure Data Lake Gen 2, it is clear that the Delta Lakehouse data ingestion and storage pattern is here to stay.
+With the rise in the ETL and ELT market share of platforms such as Databricks and Azure Data Lake Gen 2, it is clear that the Delta Lakehouse data ingestion and storage pattern is here to stay.
 With that, the question becomes 'What is the best data modeling technique for the Delta Lakehouse'.

 ### Dimensional Modeling

-The question of whether Dimensional Modeling is still relevant within a Delta Lakehouse, it is imporant to review the aspects and benefits of Dimensional Modeling.
+The question of whether Dimensional Modeling is still relevant within a Delta Lakehouse, it is important to review the aspects and benefits of Dimensional Modeling.

 Per wikipedia, Dimensional Modeling is described as: